 Did you know that a woman invented the modern screen door?
 Her name was Hannah Harger, from Iowa, and she invented the screen door in 1887.
 More than likely she was just trying to keep bugs out of her home, and away from her fresh-baked pies.

 Nowadays, you can see screen doors and windows on homes and offices all across America, and in fact all around the world.
 Not only do they keep bugs and birds out of your home, but they are often decorative and can actually enhance the look and resale value of your home.

-Any of the doors mentioned about will keep the bugs out, and let clean air in, if kept in good repair, but as with anything else, you get what you pay for, so going for the least expensive doors possible is not usually the best solution.
-Instead choose a door that will last, and is not frail or flimsy, and you will be happy with your selection for years to come.
+Any of the doors mentioned will keep the bugs out, and let clean air in if kept in good repair, but as with anything else, you get what you pay for, so going for the least expensive doors possible is not usually the best solution.
+Instead, choose a door that will last, and is not frail or flimsy, and you will be happy with your selection for years to come.

 Did you know that mesh screens that look silver are telling you they need to be replaced?
 Rescreening is a quick and easy job for an experienced window and door expert.